-Suggested Activity Comments/Reflection
+Suggested Activity Additional linked Activities Comments/Reflection

+Consider antimicrobial

-Consider antimicrobial stewardship and
+stewardship and infection

-infection control measures.
+control measures.

-Consider local formulary guidance and
+Consider local formulary

+guidance and how it

-how it influences prescribing decisions.
+influences prescribing

+decisions.

-Utilise current and emerging systems and
+Utilise current and

+emerging systems and

-technologies in safe prescribing e.g.
+technologies in safe

+prescribing e.g., HEPMA,

-HEPMA, ward view
+ward view, robotics

-Understand the clinical governance of the
+Understand the clinical

+governance of the

+pharmacist independent

-pharmacist independent prescriber, who
+prescriber, who may also

-may also be in a position to supply
+be in a position to supply

 medicines to people

-Consider how local and national
+Consider how local and

+national guidelines

-guidelines influence pharmaceutical care
+influence pharmaceutical

-and prescribing.
+care and prescribing.

-Error and incident reporting, how is it
+Error and incident

+reporting, for example,

+via Datix (or similar).

-done and why is it important.
+How is it done and why is

+it important.